pypr/pysph/docs/source/installation.rst

         $ export ZOLTAN_INCLUDE=$INSTALL_PREFIX/include
         $ export ZOLTAN_LIBRARY=$INSTALL_PREFIX/lib

+    You may also set these in the configuration file described in :ref:`config-file`.

 -----------------------------------------
 Installing the dependencies on GNU/Linux
 -----------------------------------------

-If you are using `Enthought Canopy`_ EDM_ or Anaconda_ the instructions in the section :ref:`installing-deps-osx` will be useful as the instructions are the same.
+If you are using EDM_ or Anaconda_ the instructions in the section :ref:`installing-deps-osx` will be useful as the instructions are the same.
 The following are for the case where you wish to use the native Python packages distributed with the Linux distribution you are using.

 If you are running into trouble, note that it is very easy to install using